kevinsusantio21/kevinsusantio21/README.md

 -----
 ### About Me
-- 💼 Working as a Data Engineer at SeaMoney, building impactful data solutions.
+- 💼 Working as a Data Engineer at SeaMoney, leading digital financial services provider in Southeast Asia.
-- 🎓 2022 Graduate with Bachelors of Computer Science from BINUS University.
+- 🎓 Bachelor of Computer Science, BINUS University - 2022
 - 🔥 Expertise in designing and implementing scalable data pipeline.
 - ❤️ Interest in **Data Engineering**, **Big Data**, **Software Engineering**, **Cloud Computing** and **ML Engineering**.
 - 🔎 Currently exploring Data Lakehouse solutions, **Apache Iceberg** 🥶 and learning **React.JS**.